-Exhibits IV-15 and IV-16 depict compatibility data associated with the safety zones at the Airport.
+Exhibit IV-11 depicts compatibility data associated with the safety zones at the Airport.
 The safety zones illustrated on the map were developed based on guidance included in the Handbook.
-Safety zones translate aircraft accident distribution patterns into a set of distinct zones with regular geometric shapes and sizes.
-The standard geometry of the safety zones recommended in the Handbook were adjusted for the Airport to reflect the nuances of aircraft operations, including fleet mix and approach and departure flight tracks, at the Airport.
+Safety zones translate aircraft accident distribution pattern data into a set of distinct zones with regular geometric shapes and sizes.
+For Runway 6-24, the safety zones were developed based on the Handbook's guidance for a general aviation runway with a length of less than 4,000 feet and approach visibility minimums of one mile or greater (see Figure 9K, page 9-38 of the Handbook).
+For compatibility planning purposes, these safety zones are adjusted to reflect the specific aircraft operations at the Airport.